TechHog8984/Hide-Instance/README.md

 # !!Warning!!
 This script makes an object return nil when indexed!!!!
 ## What does this mean?<br>This means that if you are using this on a script's parent, then script.Parent will return nil even if the parent is a real object.
-## How can I get around this?<br>You can get around this by using my [Gui To Lua plugin](https://github.com/TechHog8984/roblox-studio/tree/main/plugins/GuiToLuaV3) when it updates if you are you working with a GUI.
+## How can I get around this?<br>You can get around this by using my [Gui To Lua plugin](https://github.com/TechHog8984/roblox-studio/tree/main/plugins/GuiToLuaV3) (NOT YET WORKING) if you are you working with a GUI.

 # Documentation: